 Appropriately Uses Anti-Anxiety Medication

-This tells you the percentage of patients given antianxiety drugs.
-These medications are used to treat residents suffering from anxiety or depression.
+This figure gauges the percent of long-term patients who were administered antianxiety medication.
+These medications are generally used to treat residents experiencing anxiety and depression.

 Managing Depression Among Residents